tsMukesh51/Brainsily/README.md

 # Brainsily – Full Stack Application

-Brainsily is a full-stack **content management and sharing platform** designed as a “second brain” to organize, manage, and share useful content like Tweets, YouTube videos, and text notes.

-This project is a **practice-driven build** focused on strengthening both frontend and backend development using modern technologies.
+Brainsily is a backend-driven application for storing and organizing content (notes, links, ideas), built with a strong emphasis on **clean architecture, data validation, and secure APIs**.

 🔗 **Live Demo**: https://brainsily.vercel.app/